-These Compliance Standards of Conduct provide those of us who work at Children's Hospital with information to help carry out our job responsibilities within appropriate ethical and legal parameters.
-These obligations apply to all our relationships in connection with Children's Hospital, including relationships with patients, families, physicians, third-party payors, subcontractors, independent contractors, vendors, consultants or each other.
+These Compliance Standards of Conduct provide those of us who work at the Hospital with information to help carry out our job responsibilities within appropriate ethical and legal parameters.
+These obligations apply to all our relationships in connection with the Hospital, including relationships with patients, families, physicians, third-party payors, subcontractors, independent contractors, vendors, consultants, and each other.